CrossRef/event-data-user-guide/docs/sources/hypothesis.md

 ## What it is

 Users of the Hypothes.is annotate and discuss webpages.
 The Hypothes.is Agent monitors annotations.
-It looks for two things: the annotation of Registered Content (for example Article Landing pages) and the mentioning of Registered Content (for example DOIs) in the text of annotations.
+It looks for two things: the annotation of Registered Content (for example Article Landing Pages) and the mentioning of Registered Content (for example DOIs) in the text of annotations.

 ## What it does